AdobeDocs/app-builder/src/pages/overview/faq.md

 App Builder offers a complete application framework for extending Adobe solutions:
 * Support for headful apps (Single Page Applications) or headless apps (microservices, service-to-service type of integrations)
 * React-Spectrum as the default UI toolkit (other toolkits can be used)
-* CLI and code generators for creating and managing the code
+* CLI and code generators for creating and managing code
 * SDK libraries to integrate with Adobe solutions
 * Enterprise grade security for accessing data and control end-user access; System Admins can control what App Builder apps are published and who gets access to them
 * CI/CD pipeline and building blocks to create a custom pipeline if needed
 * Execution environment so you do not need to bring your own infrastructure: serverless platform for backend (Adobe I/O Runtime), CDN for static assets, experience.adobe.com for surfacing the UI, custom events for publishing your events through our infrastructure, and file and data storage to persist application state
-* Your App Builder apps will be surfaced within the experience.adobe.com, so end-users can move seamlessly between Adobe and App Builder apps.
+* Your App Builder apps will be surfaced within [experience.adobe.com](https://experience.adobe.com), so end-users can move seamlessly between Adobe and App Builder apps.

 ## Is there a trial available?
 Yes.
 App Builder Trial is now offered as part of Adobe Experience Manager Headless trial.
 See how App Builder is better with Adobe Experience Manager: